 The Gebhardt Galaxie, LLC ("Developer") proposes to construct Phase II of the Galaxie project located in the north 800 Block of E. Washington Avenue in Tax Incremental District (TID) #36.
 The first phase consisted of 205 apartments, 34,000 square feet of commercial, a 55,000 SF grocery, 501 parking stalls and a rooftop garden.
 The City provided \$4,417,000 of TIF assistance to Phase I, or 60% of the TIF.
-In particular, \$440,000 of the TIF loan assistance was earmarked by the Common Council for construction of a Phase I rooftop garden, which it considered a key infrastructure improvement.
+In particular, \$440,000 of the TIF loan assistance was earmarked by the Common Council for construction of a Phase I "Rooftop Production Farm" (50% of its \$880,000 estimated cost), which the Common Council considered a key infrastructure improvement.

 Phase I construction is nearing completion, such that Developer must commence construction for Phase II in November, 2015.
-For Phase II, Developer requests \$1,540,000 of TIF assistance for Phase II to construct 50 market-rate apartments, 21,800 square feet of commercial, 6,630 square feet of commercial and an additional 190 structured parking stalls.
+For Phase II, Developer requested \$1,875,000 of TIF assistance for Phase II to construct 50 market-rate apartments, 21,800 square feet of commercial, 6,630 square feet of commercial and an additional 190 structured parking stalls.